YOU CAN SAVE A LIFE!

-Young People in Recovery YPR is a national advocacy organization that promotes, advocates and collaborates for change that expands the continuum of care to include recovery support systems for young people in recovery.
+Young People in Recovery YPR is a national advocacy organization that promotes, advocates, and collaborates for change that expands the continuum of care to include recovery support systems for young people in recovery.
 YPR works to increase access to treatment, education, employment, and housing in order to support community members as they make a decision to enter into recovery and/or maintain recovery.

-The Recovery Village® offers comprehensive treatment for dual diagnosis based drug and alcohol rehab, eating disorder and mental health treatments tailored to the patient’s specific needs.
-This educational resource by features helpful articles, blog posts, and resource pages to increase understanding and awareness of mental health disorders that can affect so many and introduces several methods to healing the whole self.
+The Recovery Village® offers comprehensive treatment for dual diagnosis based drug and alcohol rehab, eating disorder, and mental health treatments tailored to the patient’s specific needs.
+This educational resource features helpful articles, blog posts, and resource pages to increase understanding and awareness of mental health disorders that can affect so many and introduces several methods to healing the whole self.

 General Drug and Alcohol Resources